-Are you searching for an experienced specialist for the diagnosis and treatment of prostate cancer?
-With PRIMO MEDICO, you can find specialists & special clinics in this area.
-All listed doctors and clinics have been verified by us, based on their outstanding specialization in the prostate cancer area, and await your inquiry or desired treatment.
+Are you looking for an experienced specialist for the diagnosis and treatment of prostate cancer?
+On the PRIMO MEDICO website, you will only find specialists and specialist clinics in your area of expertise.
+All listed doctors and clinics have been checked by us for their outstanding specialization in the field of prostate cancer and are awaiting your inquiry or treatment request.

 Specialists in the Field of Prostate cancer

 What Is Prostate Cancer?

 Prostate cancer (also: prostate carcinoma, PCA) is the most common malignant tumor disease in men.
 Almost 3% of men in Germany die of prostate cancer.
 After lung cancer and colon cancer, prostate cancer is the third deadliest tumor disease in the western world.
 Due to the further increasing life expectancy, the number of men who have prostate cancer is also increasing.